sao-git/pybrightness/README.md

 The current version requires setting the files within the script.
 A future version will have a small configuration file for separation of code and data.
 The code should be simple enough to work on all Python versions without dependencies.

+---

+Input is taken as the first argument on the command line, which is an integer from `MIN` to `MAX`.
+Current version will perform limiting on the input, i.e. if the input is higher or lower than `MAX` or `MIN` respectively, the value used will be the relevant limit.
+Future versions may complain about invalid input for input enforcement.

+---

 Released to the public domain.